ssl-hep/ServiceX_frontend/docs/userguide/source/setup.md

 servicex init
 ```

 The setup wizard guides through configuring the ServiceX client.
-After selecting an analysis facility, the wizard provides a link to a sign-in page.
-On that page, click **Sign in with ATLAS**.
+After an analysis facility is selected, the wizard provides a link to a sign-in page.
+On that page, select **Sign in with ATLAS** to authenticate.

-After completing the ATLAS sign-in, open the second link provided by the wizard.
-On this page, click the button to copy the authentication token:
+After the ATLAS sign-in is complete, the second link provided by the wizard leads to the token retrieval page.
+On this page, users should click the button to copy the authentication token:

 ```{image} imgs/setup-token.png
 :width: 400px
 :alt: Token copy button example
 ```

-Paste the token into the command line when prompted.
+The token should be entered into the command line when prompted.
 The wizard verifies that the client is successfully configured.
 Once verification is complete, a prompt appears to choose a downloads directory.
-Press Enter to accept the default location.
+Pressing Enter accepts the default location.

 If setup completes successfully, a **Configuration Complete** message is displayed.
 The next step is to use the ServiceX dashboard.

+## Initialize ServiceX (CMS)

+Currently, the two analysis facilities that host CMS instances of ServiceX do not have per-user authentication.
+The `servicex.yaml` file must be obtained directly from the analysis facilities.
+It is recommended to contact the ServiceX team through [ServiceX Mattermost](https://mattermost.web.cern.ch/servicex) to obtain authentication credentials.

+Once a `servicex.yaml` is obtained, the file should be placed in the project directory or a directory upstream.

 ## ServiceX Dashboard